Eyevinn/media-supply-orchestrator/readme.md

 ## Development

-Setup the open web services as described above and create the following environment variables pointing to the Open Source Cloud resources created.
+Setup the open web services as described above (except for the orchestrator) and create the following environment variables pointing to the Open Source Cloud resources created.

 ```bash
 % export OSC_ACCESS_TOKEN=<personal-access-token>